 Iran Travel Warning

-The Department of State warns U.S. citizens to carefully consider the risks of travel to Iran.
-This replaces the Travel Warning for Iran of August 5, 2015, to reiterate and highlight the risk of arrest and detention of U.S. citizens, particularly dual national Iranian-Americans, in Iran.
+The Department of State warns U.S. citizens of the risks of travel to Iran.
+This replaces the Travel Warning for Iran of January 29, 2016, to reiterate and highlight the risk of arrest and detention of U.S. citizens, particularly dual national Iranian-Americans, in Iran, and to note that the Federal Aviation Administration(FAA) has advised U.S. civil aviation to exercise caution when flying into, out of, within, or over the airspace over Iran.
 All U.S. citizens should stay current with media coverage of local events and carefully consider nonessential travel.

 Various elements in Iran remain hostile to the United States.
 Since the United States and Iran reached a Joint Comprehensive Plan of Action to address the international community's concerns over Iran's nuclear program on July 14, 2015, Iran has continued to harass, arrest, and detain U.S. citizens, in particular dual nationals.